uwescience/SQL-geospatial-tutorial/_episodes/00-initialExercise.md

 ---
 title: "Initial Exercise"
-teaching: 10
+teaching: 5
-exercises: 0
+exercises: 10
 questions:
 - "What tools would you use to solve some typical data queries?"
 objectives:
 - "Introduce questions that will guide our sample exercises"
 - "Discover pros and cons of your existing toolsets for exploring data"
+- "Gain some immediate experience working with a typical DSSG dataset"
 keypoints:
-- "Data exploration comes in many different forms"
+- "There are many different ways to explore the same dataset"
 ---

 ## Exploration of Seattle Crimes data